Preliminary Documentation of Leukon Language

 The Leukonese and other people of Simeulue live a subsistence lifestyle based on fishing and farming.
 This lifestyle is also changing as many residents prefer to take jobs in the civil service and other industries, which require use of Indonesian, Aneuk Jamee, and Devayan.
 Along with rapid development and increased tourism, these social and cultural changes are intensifying the already ongoing language shifts in the community.

-This deposit includes a large amount of daily conversation, traditional work story, and special occasion.
+This collection includes a large amount of daily conversation, traditional work story, and special occasion.
 The documentation of this language will be preserve information about the existence of this language and it could be used for further research e.g to find out the language family, learning about the social-culture, linguistic aspect, etc. For community members, the documentation of language is useful as one effort to maintain their language especially their oral tradition that useful for their survive as living in an island with its beauty and disaster.

-The deposit contains 35 hrs video recordings.
+The collection contains 35 hrs video recordings.
 It is consists of daily conversation, activity of fishing and making mat, personal narratives, special occasion, and consent.
 A portion of the collection includes transcription, translation, and annotation in .eaf files.
 It is also trilingual glossary and sketch grammar in PDF/A.

 Acknowledgement and citation